Eschatologue/CM_wiki/docs/character-creation/origin/background.md

 ## Parts of a Background

-Your character’s background is the collection of characteristics that they picked up during the formative years of their life.
+Your character's background is the collection of characteristics that they picked up during the formative years of their life.
 These are the experiences and occupations your character engaged in separate from their upbringing and species, and prior to their life as an adventurer.

-Each background includes a brief narrative of what your character’s past might have been like.
+Each background includes a brief narrative of what your character's past might have been like.
 Alter the details of this narrative however you like.

 Mechanically, your background contains six aspects detailed as follow: